pear/System_Launcher/README.md

 System_Launcher is a simple opener of filenames and URLs.

-It could help other PEAR command-line tools.
+It could help other PEAR command-line tools, such as a mythical `pear report-bug` command, which could open a web page with a form, pre-filled with useful values (by just using the query- string) when the user has entered for which PEAR package to report a bug.

 Original author: cweiske